Mikhail-Mks/Virtual-reality-games-analysis/README.md

 ## Conclusion
 - Recap of the analysis and its significance
-- Future directions for research
+- Future directions for research of VR gaming

 ## Acknowledgments
 - Credits to contributors and data sources